Skip over main navigation

 IKUWA4 - 2011

-IKUWA4 was held in October 2011 in Zadar, Croatia, where the International Centre for Underwater Archaeology has been established under UNESCO's auspices.
+IKUWA4 was held in between 29th September to 2nd October 2011 in Zadar, Croatia, where the International Centre for Underwater Archaeology has been established under UNESCO's auspices.
 The theme of IKUWA4 was "Managing the underwater cultural heritage".

 -------------